 In concluding that the directors listed above are independent, the Board reviewed transactions pursuant to which we purchased approximately \$1.9 million in datacenter and communications-related products and services in 2019 from Switch, Inc. (NYSE: SWCH) or its subsidiaries ("Switch").
 Director Thomas and certain members of his family have an equity interest in Switch, and director Thomas is a director of Switch, Inc. The Nominating and Corporate Governance Committee, excluding director Thomas, has reviewed the Switch transaction annually since 2011 under the Company's policy for related person transactions, taking into account all relevant information, and has determined each year that director Thomas does not have a direct or indirect material interest in the transaction.
-The principal considerations in this determination are that the relationship with Switch was negotiated on an arm's-length basis in the ordinary course of business, the transaction represents less than 1% of Switch's annual revenues and director Thomas and his relatives and affiliates hold, collectively, a minority interest in Switch, which does not involve any relative of director Thomas acting as an officer or employee of Switch or in any similar capacity.
+The principal considerations in this determination are that the relationship with Switch was negotiated on an arm's-length basis in the ordinary course of business, the transaction represents less than 1% of Switch's annual revenues and director Thomas and his relatives and affiliates hold, collectively, a minority interest in Switch.
+Additionally, the committee considered the nature and scope of the relationship of director Thomas' family with Switch, which does not involve any relative of director Thomas acting as an officer or employee of Switch or in any similar capacity.
 The transaction also represents less than 1% of our annual operations and maintenance expense.
 Based on the committee's recommendation and its own review, the Board has determined that director Thomas is an Independent Director.